mlflow/mlflow/docs/source/models.rst

 * JSON-serialized pandas DataFrames in the ``split`` orientation.
 For example, ``data = pandas_df.to_json(orient='split')``.
 This format is specified using a ``Content-Type`` request header value of ``application/json``.

-* :py:func:`build_image <mlflow.azureml.deploy>` registers an MLflow Model with an existing Azure ML workspace, builds an Azure ML container image and deploys the model to AKS and ACI.
+* :py:func:`mlflow.azureml.deploy` registers an MLflow Model with an existing Azure ML workspace, builds an Azure ML container image and deploys the model to AKS and ACI.
 The `Azure ML SDK`_ is required in order to use this function. *The Azure ML SDK requires Python 3.
 It cannot be installed with earlier versions of Python.*

 .. _Azure ML SDK: https://docs.microsoft.com/python/api/overview/azure/ml/intro?view=azure-ml-py